 In addition, complete and accurate financial statements are necessary to enable Fund 940's governing board, the Self-Insurers Advisory Board, to inform its economic, social, and political decision making and other users in assessing the financial condition and results of operations of Fund 940, as noted in Concepts Statement No. 1 of the Governmental Accounting Standards Board (paragraph 32), Objectives of Financial Reporting.

-Commission officials indicated these problems were due to oversight.
+Commission officials indicated these problems were due to oversight and errors with the financial statement process and template schedules.